onsi/ginkgo/docs/index.md

 ginkgo --timeout=duration
 ```

 where `duration` is a parseable go duration string (the default is `1h` -- one hour).
-When running multiple suites Ginkgo will ensure that the total runtime of _all_ the suites does not exceed the specified timeout.
+When running multiple suites, Ginkgo will ensure that the total runtime of _all_ the suites does not exceed the specified timeout.

 Finally, you can abort a suite from within the suite by calling `Abort(<reason>)`.
 This will immediately end the suite and is the programmatic equivalent of sending an interrupt signal to the test process.

-All three mechanisms have same effects.
+All three mechanisms have the same effects.
 If the currently running node is interruptible, then Ginkgo will:

 - Emit a [Progress Report](#getting-visibility-into-long-running-specs) for the current spec as possible.
 - Interrupt the current node by cancelling its SpecContext...